Mic92/sops-nix/README.md

 ## How it works

 Secrets are decrypted from [`sops` files](https://github.com/mozilla/sops#2usage) during activation time.
-The secrets are access-controlled by by full declarative configuration of their users, permissions, and groups.
+The secrets are stored as one secret per file and access-controlled by full declarative configuration of their users, permissions, and groups.
-It can use `age`, GPG, or SSH keys for decryption.
+GPG keys or `age` keys can be used for decryption, and compatibility shims are supported to enable the use of SSH RSA or SSH Ed25519 keys.
-In the future, we will also support cloud key management APIs such as AWS KMS, GCP KMS, Azure Key Vault and Hashicorp Vault.
+Sops also supports cloud key management APIs such as AWS KMS, GCP KMS, Azure Key Vault and Hashicorp Vault.
+While not officially supported by sops-nix yet, these can be controlled using environment variables that can be passed to sops.

 ## Features

 - Compatible with all NixOS deployment frameworks: [NixOps](https://github.com/NixOS/nixops), nixos-rebuild, [krops](https://github.com/krebs/krops/), [morph](https://github.com/DBCDK/morph), [nixus](https://github.com/Infinisil/nixus), etc.
-- Version-control friendly: Since all files are encrypted they can directly committed to version control without worry.
+- Version-control friendly: Since all files are encrypted they can be directly committed to version control without worry.
 Diffs of the secrets are readable, and [can be shown in cleartext](https://github.com/mozilla/sops#showing-diffs-in-cleartext-in-git).
 - CI friendly: Since sops files can be added to the Nix store without leaking secrets, a machine definition can be built as a whole from a repository, without needing to rely on external secrets or services.
-- Works well in teams: sops-nix comes with `nix-shell` hooks that allows multiple people to quickly import all keys.
+- Works well in teams: sops-nix comes with `nix-shell` hooks that allows multiple people to quickly import all GPG keys.
-  The cryptography used in sops is designed to be scalable: Secrets are only encrypted once with a master key instead of each machine/developer key.
+  The cryptography used in sops is designed to be scalable: Secrets are only encrypted once with a master key instead of encrypted per machine/developer key.
 - Atomic upgrades: New secrets are written to a new directory which replaces the old directory atomically.
 - Rollback support: If sops files are added to the Nix store, old secrets can be rolled back.
 This is optional.
 - Fast time-to-deploy: Unlike solutions implemented by NixOps, krops and morph, no extra steps are required to upload secrets.